seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

         continue
     fi
 ```
-This is used to check if the password is already set.
+This is used to check if the user's password is already set.
 It takes care of a use case where an already existing user has the password set, in which case the subsequent code blocks for setting of password must be skipped.
-Also if an already existing user doesn't have their password set, then the script goes ahead to generate a secure password and set it for the user.

 ### Block 14
 ```